Roller Skates we LOVE and Recommend

-Suregrip are another USA based company that is run by roller skaters for roller skaters.
-Suregrip have a long history of supporting the roller skating industry and provide exceptional quality and service across their range.
+Suregrip are another USA based company with a long history of supporting the roller skating industry and providing exceptional quality and service across their range.

 The Suregrip FAME is a perfect skate for beginners.
 It is more affordable then suede options, comes with very comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
 We use this model for our rental roller skates, and some sets are still going strong after 7 years of use!

 Some other options

 While we most often recommend the above to our skaters, there are a couple of other options with notable features and a good price tag that you might like to consider.

-The Riedell R3 is an entry level outdoor skate that is best suited to those who like a low ankle boot, similar to many roller derby boots, and will is best for skating outdoors.
-They are very comfortable, and durable, however are not as responsive for dance or RollerFit as some of the other choices.
+The Riedell R3 is an entry level outdoor skate that is best suited to those who like a low ankle boot, similar to many roller derby boots, and is best for skating outdoors or for beginner derby.
+These are very comfortable, and durable, however are not as responsive for dance or RollerFit as some of the other choices.

-The Edea Opera skates are made in Italy and are a great alternative to the Moxi or Suregrip Fame for those who would prefer a harder Artistic style boot focus on RollerFit or dance in their recreational skating.
+The Edea Opera skates are made in Italy and are a great alternative to the Moxi or Suregrip Fame for those who would prefer a harder Artistic style boot to focus on RollerFit, or dance in their recreational skating.